tulliana/bauh/README.md

 optimize: true  # if 'false': disables the auto-compilation improvements
 sync_databases: true # package databases synchronization once a day before the first package installation / upgrade / downgrade
 sync_databases_startup: true  # package databases synchronization once a day during startup
-simple_checking: false  # defines how the missing dependencies checking process should be done before installing a package.
-When set to 'false' an algorithm combining pacman's methods and AUR's API is used ( currently slower, but more accurate ), whereas 'false' relies only on pacman's methods ( faster. but currently not always accurate )
 clean_cached: true  # defines if old cached versions should be removed from the disk cache during a package uninstallation
 refresh_mirrors_startup: false # if the package mirrors should be refreshed during startup
 mirrors_sort_limit: 10  # defines the maximum number of mirrors that will be used for speed sorting.
 Use 0 for no limit or leave it blank to disable sorting.